 Mark is the MD and CEO of Perenti (former Ausdrill) employing over 8000 people and 5000 employees working in Africa, employed by AMS, AUMS and Barminco, all wholly owned subsidiaries of Perenti.
 Perenti, through AMS has over 25 years of operating experience in Africa.
 Perenti currently operates across 10 countries in Africa for multiple clients, in both surface mining and underground mining.
 Mark has over 20 years of experience in the mining industry working in Australia, Africa, North America and South America, and has previously worked for Thiess, Leighton Contractors, Henry Walker Eltin and Macmahon.

 Mark has a degree in civil engineering (honours) from the University of Western Australia and a MBA from the University of New South Wales.

-Joseph (Joe) sits as the Manager – Global Risk Services for International SOS in Perth.
+Joseph (Joe) sits as the Director – Global Risk Services for International SOS in Perth.
 His remit covers Western Australia, which has him regularly working with Australian clients who have overseas projects and operations in Africa.
 Joe has a strong decade-long background in the Energy, Mining and Infrastructure sector.

 Prior to joining International SOS, Joe’s previous position with Chandler Macleod saw him responsible for setting up national pre-deployment assessment centres to ensure employees were fit for assignment – and more specifically, assessments of health, security risk and the delivery of medical solutions to remote operations were achieved.
 With regular travel to visit clients in countries such as Ghana, Mozambique and Burkina Faso, Joe’s current role now sees him designing and overseeing the delivery of operations in line with medical evacuation response plans and security escalation protocols for International SOS clients operating overseas.